Spectrally Robust Covariance Shrinkage for Hotelling's $T^2$ in High Dimensions: Introduction

 We present these results and their preliminaries in the following sections.
 Section~\ref{sec:background} defines the shrinkage-modified Hotelling \(T^2\) statistic and provides a preview of the proposed shrinker.
 Section~\ref{sec:RMT} introduces our sub-Gaussian data model and reviews the relevant local laws from universal random matrix theory.
 In Section~\ref{sec:nonlinear-shrinkage}, we develop the nonlinear shrinkage framework and present our convergence-rate analysis of Ledoit and Wolf's shrinkage eigenvalues.
 Section~\ref{sec:EDs} finishes introducing our hypothesis-testing model and contains our three main theoretical results.
 Finally, Section~\ref{sec:empirics} presents empirical results on simulated and real-world data, including the \textsc{Crawdad} UMich/RSS data set \cite{c7r30h-22}, and demonstrates up to a $50\%$ gain in power over leading competitors at a significance level of \(10^{-4}\).
+Additional technical details, simulations, and algorithms can be found in the Supplementary Material following this paper's main body.
+Code for this paper's simulations can be found at \url{https://github.com/bnrbnsn/SRHT}.